deepmodeling/DMFF/docs/user_guide/tutorial.md

     The order of these tags does not matter.
 They are described in detail below.

-    `<AtomTypes>` defines atom type in the system.
+    `<AtomTypes>` defines atom type in the System.
 In this case, we have two types of atom:

     ```
     <AtomTypes>